x10xchange/starknet-perpetual/docs/spec.md

 ### Asset

-Checking that the asset exists in the system and is not delisted.
+Checking that the asset exists in the system and is active.

-- Withdraw, Deposit asset\_ids must be collaterals
-- Trade, Liquidate \- quote, fee asset\_ids must be collaterals
-- Deleverage \- quote is active collateral. base must be synthetic, it can be inactive.

 ### Fulfillment

-Check whether the transaction hasn’t already been completed by checking whether the fulfillment storage map value of the message hash is 0 or not entirely fulfilled.
+Check whether the order hasn’t already been completely fulfilled by checking whether the fulfillment storage map value of the message hash is smaller than the order base amount.

 ### Fundamental